Parish Council

 Road safety

-Each AB has a sub group called CATG which sets up dialogues between parishes and county Highways Engineers and considers emerging requests for specific changes to improve road safety.
+Each AB has a sub group called Local highway and footway improvement Group (LHFIG) which sets up dialogues between parishes and county Highways Engineers and considers emerging requests for specific changes to improve road safety.
 Road safety has been a major focus for FPC, both on the A30 and the village roads.
-To this end, FPC has been an energetic participant in the CATG of our AB, and has succeeded in arguing for several significant changes in our local roads.
+To this end, FPC has been an energetic participant in the LHFIG of our AB, and has succeeded in arguing for several significant changes in our local roads.
 The 30 mph limit on the A30 and the more recent change from 30mph to 20 mph on other village roads are examples.
 FPC also works directly with Highways Officers on drainage, and we give guidance to the Parish Steward contractor who comes monthly to clear Council verges and gullies.
 We consider how footpaths in the parish can be kept in good order.
-We have funded a public access AED (defibrillator) which will be fixed to the outer wall of the village hall, and we will maintain its registration with the South Western Ambulance Service.
+We have funded a public access AED (defibrillator) which is fixed to the outer wall of the village hall, and we will maintain its registration with the South Western Ambulance Service.

 Some of our parish councillors volunteer to take special responsibility for particular ongoing issues, and you can see this in the list of councillors.